satansdeer/satansdeer.github.com/src/pages/posts/react-native-mobx-tutorial/index.md

 image: react_native_mobx_1_thumb.jpg
 ---

-__Mobx__ is state management solution that is gaining popularity very fast.
-I'll show you how to create a simple __React-Native__ app using __Mobx__.
+__MobX__ is state management solution that is gaining popularity very fast.
+I'll show you how to create a simple __React-Native__ app using __MobX__.

 ## What Are We Going To Build

 I have a few crypto coins on some exchanges.
-Not like I'm trading or something, I just bought some tokens that I liked and now just hold them and buy/sell ocasionally.
+Not like I'm trading or something, I just bought some tokens that I liked and now just hold them and buy/sell occasionally.

 On [Binance](https://www.binance.com/?ref=12930619) you can see how many coins you have and what's their worth in bitcoin and even in dollars, but you can't see what's the difference since the last time you've checked it.

 We are going to build portfolio tracker for it.
 On first run we'll save all the coins prices and then we'll show the difference.

-It'l look somewhat like this:
+It'll look somewhat like this:

 ![binance tracker](/binance_tracker.png)

-We'll learn how to store data locally, use flatlist, navigator and do multi-screen applications, also we'll learn how to manage state using mobx.
+We'll learn how to store data locally, use flatlist, navigator and do multi-screen applications, also we'll learn how to manage state using MobX.

 ## Table Of Contents